Featured Post

 Not that there isn't some nightmare-inducing missteps in there too.

 If I could keep only one card, it would have to be my autographed copy of Ron Santo's 1973 Topps issue.
-Sure, it's not a great looking card and I didn't obtain the autograph in person; but, there's more nuance than that.
+Sure, it's not a great looking card and I didn't obtain the autograph in person; but, there's more nuance than that.8.
+Many of the blogs (including my own at times) seem to decry Topps’ lack of vision and creativity.
+Can you think of something creative that could be done for an upcoming card set?

 The card was a unexpected and thoughtful gift my my 9th grade health teacher, after I listed Ron Santo as my hero for an assignment on someone whom we admired (the man was a HOF player despite battling diabetes in secret and soldiered on with his broadcasting career even though he lost both legs, for cryin' out loud).
 Her cousin was a barber in Mesa at the time and, apparently, Ron Santo was one of her regular customers during spring training.
 My teacher took the time to obtain a card and have her sister get him to sign it for me, all on her own volition and thoughtfulness.